saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 If it doesn’t, verify all the port-forwarding details.

 You should also be able to connect to a web server running on that machine.

-#### Port Forward Testing:
+Let's test that.

 Verify this part is working by installing apache on your server: